 This study was written by multiple researchers, who wanted to know why some adults show faster progress when learning a new language.

 So they set up an experiment.
-They selected 79 foreign students from China, and put them through an intensive English-learning program for 3 weeks.
+They selected 79 foreign students from China and put them through an intensive English-learning program for 3 weeks.
 Then, 35 other students acted as the “control group” and basically did nothing.
 According to Ping Mamiya (neurologist and main author): “all [students] have the same experience in the same class and they learn [the language] with the same instructions”.

-All along the experiment, the researchers were performing brain scans on all the students (including students from the control group).
+During the experiment, the researchers were performing brain scans on all the students (including students from the control group).
 They were looking for structural and neuronal changes.
 And what they found is nothing short of surprising.

 After 3 weeks, the researchers scanned the brains of the participants.
 They found that the structure and the connectivity of certain areas of the brain were progressively strengthened.
 These changes went in the opposite direction once the program was over and the participant stopped learning.